mobingilabs/remote-k8s-install/README.md

 ## TODO
 - HA supported(now it is a just one master and one node)
 - no need config file,it exposed as a rest server
+- not ssh cat, but like scp,copy many files once time to speed up install

 ## fix up
 - log add(now no any log),may we will use zap(by uber)